-Course Code Course Description NQF Credits NQF Level a) A combination of courses listed below yielding 80 credits: CHMT7070A Nanotechnology in Petroleum Reservoir 20 9 CHMT7062A The Future of the Automotive Industry and Fuels 20 9 CHMT7063A Process Instrumentation and Control in Refining 20 9 CHMT7064A Introduction to Oil and Gas Production Corrosion 20 9 CHMT7065A Oil Products and Refining 20 9 CHEM7080A Petroleum Geology 20 9 b) Provided that the Senate may permit a candidate to replace one or more of the above courses with one or more other masters courses that are relevant to the field of study.
+Course Code Course Description NQF Credits NQF Level a) A combinatio n of courses listed below yielding 80 credits: CHEM7080A Petroleum Geology 20 9 CHEM7081A Petroleum Offshore Engineering 20 9 CHEM7082A Petroleum Well Delivery Engineering 20 9 CHEM7083A Reservoir Engineering 20 9 CHMT7062A The Future of the Automotive Industry and Fuels 20 9 CHMT7063A Process Instrumentation and Control in Refining 20 9 CHMT7064A Introduction to Oil and Gas Production Corrosion 20 9 CHMT7065A Oil Products and Refining 20 9 CHMT7066A Introduction to Oil and Gas Offshore Platforms/Pipelines 20 9 CHMT7070A Nanotechnology in Petroleum Reservoir 20 9 b) Provided that the Senate may permit a candidate to replace one or more of the above courses with one or more other masters courses that are relevant to the field of study.

-Course Code Course Description NQF Credits NQF Level CHEM7081A Petroleum Offshore Engineering 20 9 CHEM7082A Petroleum Well Delivery Engineering 20 9 CHEM7083A Reservoir Engineering 20 9 CHMT7066A Introduction to Oil and Gas Offshore Platforms/Pipelines 20 9 c) Successfully complete a Research Methodology CHMT7077A course yielding a minimum of 10 credits at an NQF level 9 and a Research Report (CHMT7008A) yielding 90 credits at an NQF level 9 on a topic appropriate to the field Petroleum, Oil and Gas Engineering.
+c) Successfully complete a Research Methodology CHMT7077A course yielding a minimum of 10 credits at an NQF level 9 and a Research Report (CHMT7008A) yielding 90 credits at an NQF level 9 on a topic appropriate to the field Petroleum, Oil and Gas Engineering.